Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - Logs and generated artifacts are retained under `spool/<new_vm_name>/` on the admin host for auditing and troubleshooting
 - Using PowerShell `-Verbose` shows important internal steps in the console to assist debugging

-**Important:** This kit assumes the intended lifecycle is **template** -> **new clone** -> **initialization** -> **personalization**.
-It is not designed to "retrofit" cloud-init onto already running production VMs that you want to change later (at the time being).
+**Important:** This kit is not designed to "retrofit" cloud-init onto already running production VMs that you want to change later (at the time being).

 ---

-## Key files
+## Key Files

 - `cloudinit-linux-vm-deploy.ps1` — main PowerShell deployment script (implements phases 1–4)
-- `params/vm-settings_example.yaml` — parameter example (copy and edit per-VM)
+- `params/vm-settings_example.yaml` — centralized parameter file (example to be copied and edited per-VM)
-- `templates/original/*_template.yaml` — cloud-init user-data / meta-data / network-config templates
+- `templates/original/*_template.yaml` — cloud-init user-data / meta-data / network-config YAML templates (copy them directly onto `templates/`; edit if required)
 - `scripts/init-vm-cloudinit.sh` — script transferred and run on the clone in Phase 2
-- `infra/prevent-cloud-init.sh` — place on the template to disable automatic cloud-init
+- `infra/` — template VM preparation tools:
+  - `prevent-cloud-init.sh` — installs the files below to manage base setting and prevent template VM from accidental invocation of cloud-init, etc.
-- `infra/cloud.cfg`, `infra/99-template-maint.cfg` — template-optimized cloud.cfg and additional config
+    - `cloud.cfg`, `infra/99-template-maint.cfg`
-- `infra/enable-cloudinit-service.sh` — helper to ensure cloud-init services enabled on the template VM
+  - `enable-cloudinit-service.sh` — helper to ensure cloud-init services enabled
-- `infra/req-pkg-cloudinit.txt`, `infra/req-pkg-cloudinit-full.txt` — package lists
+  - `req-pkg-cloudinit.txt`, `infra/req-pkg-cloudinit-full.txt` — package lists
-- `spool/` — the script writes per-VM output to spool/<new_vm_name>/ (`dummy.txt` is included only for this empty folder to exist in GitHub repository)
+- `spool/` — the script writes per-VM output to spool/<new_vm_name>/ (`dummy.txt` is included merely for this empty folder to exist in GitHub repository)

 ---